 I heard about the Blokada app when my friends started using it because they discovered how effective it is for safe online browsing.
 I did a background check on the app and learned that it has been available in the market since 2018 and has over 1 million downloads.

-The Blokada app is free to be downloaded on the Google Play Store and the Apple App Store.
+The Blokada app is free to be downloaded on the Apple App Store.
 Although the app is free to install, it offers in-app purchase items and a premium subscription for exclusive perks and features.

 Grant Permissions to the Blokada App

 Since the app has great features, I wanted to know first what I need to give Blokada my permission for it to run smoothly on my mobile device.
 The app mentioned that upon installing it, and I automatically gave it permissions to different functions and features of my phone.

 First, the app has to access my device and app history to retrieve running apps and read sensitive log data.
 It also needs to access my precise location through GPS and network-based way.
 Blokada wants to read my phone status and identity as well.